hassony2/obman_train/README.md

 ![mug](readme_assets/images/mug.png)

 - the model is trained only on hands holding objects, and therefore doesn't perform well on hands in the absence of objects for poses that do not resemble common grasp poses.
+- the mdoel is trained on grasping hands only, and therefore struggles with hand poses that are associated with object-handling
+  - In addition to the models, we also provide a hand-only model trained on various hand datasets, including our ObMan dataset, that captures a wider variety of hand poses
+  - to try it, launch `python webcam_demo.py --resume release_models/hands_only/checkpoint.pth.tar`

 # Acknowledgements